cionx/lie-algebras/README.md

 =================

 This repository contains my personal notes for the lecture course _Representation Theory I_ that was held the University of Bonn in the summer semester of 2015 by Prof. Dr. Catharina Stroppel.
+These notes are incomplete and are currently being reworked.
 A compiled version of the current status can be found [here][2].

 For those who want to compile these notes themselves: